 Closing the wealth gap, in one generation, by providing financial literacy education and direct funds to working-class high school students and their families.

-Academic education alone, will not fix the crisis of poverty.
-To fix poverty, we must address the root cause of access to reources.
+Academic education alone will not fix the crisis of poverty.
+To address poverty, we must address the root cause of access to resources.

 - Teach financial literacy as part of the regular high school day.
 Families participate in financial literacy weekend workshops.

-- Provide bi-annual cash stipends to students, for participating in the program and to families who participate in weekend workshops.
+- Provide bi-annual cash stipends to students for participating in the program and families who participate in weekend workshops.

-- Committe to students and their families for the long-term.
-Students participate in E/P Programing during all 4 years of high school and receive mentoring support for an additional 4 years beyond high school graudation.
+- Commit to students and their families for the long term.
+Students participate in E/P Programing during all 4-years of high school and receive mentoring support for an additional 4-years beyond high school graduation.

-We believe that by heavily investing education, funds, and targetted support, into students and their families, over the course of eight years, we can overcome generational poverty in one generation.
+We believe that by heavily investing education, funds, and targeted support, into students and their families, over eight years, we can overcome generational poverty in one generation.

 We believe that a multi-faceted approach is critical to addressing the far-reaching impact of poverty on the lives of working-class students.
 Singular, decontextualized, and/or un-targeted approaches to education have resulted in the promise of education remaining broken.
 Our approach provides new possibilities for education AND prosperity.